MIAMI – There could not have been a more perfect Florida ambassador, and airline, than National Airlines.

 Every bit of the airline was close to perfection.
 The airline even owned its planes outright, which made it a too-plump takeover target.
 It is a cautionary tale, and proof that in capitalism, something that is run very well can still disappear for reasons that have little to do with economics.

-A successor airline also had the moniker National Airlines, but it had no direct connection with the original.
+A successor airline today has the moniker National Airlines, but it had no direct connection with the original.
 For a time in the 1990s, the Sun King logo appeared on the planes of Key Airlines, which was a small Southeast airline.